-A significant portion of our efforts at Novion Technologies (NOVION) are directed towards the development of solutions that target infection associated with complicated wounds, such as those related to trauma and abnormal healing.
+A significant portion of our efforts at Novion Technologies (NOVION) are directed towards the development of solutions that target wound infections and medical device-related infections.
 Our innovative family of silver-thiolate antiseptics (GlutAgaSept(TM)) can be tailored to exhibit varying degrees of antimicrobial efficacy and corresponding cellular toxicity with benefits that can include protease inhibition, color stability, water solubility, antioxidant capacity, biofilm penetration, and resistance to inactivation by chloride.
 NOVION’s GlutAgaSept(TM) family of compounds are far superior to “silver” as it is known in today’s medical device market.

 In a related effort at Iasis Molecular Sciences (IASIS), we have developed a family of Multicomponent Additives that impart antimicrobial character to the materials into which they are formulated.
 Our studies are directed at combating healthcare acquired infections (HAIs) by addressing the looming threat of pathogenic organisms on medical devices, coated surfaces to include painted surfaces, flooring, and other hard and soft surfaces known to harbor and transmit pathogens in the hospital and public environments.
 Target medical devices and components include urinary (Foley) catheters, central venous catheters, suprapubic catheters, ureteric stents, endotracheal tubes, catheter dressings, catheter hubs, connectors, butterfly suture flanges, septa, solvent-based and RTV adhesives, and decorative paints, epoxy flooring coatings, and industrial performance coatings to include marine antifouling coatings, and powder coatings.